top of page

 Medium/Genre Expectations

-A film by its nature has a very limited amount of time and so has to be much more disciplined in what it includes and cuts.
-Long-form storytelling (i.e. TV shows) has the luxury of exploring a broader cast of characters and showing their change over an extended period of time.
+Because a film has a limited amount of time to tell a story, it has to be very disciplined about what it includes and what it cuts.
+Long-form stories like television shows have the luxury of exploring a broader cast of characters and showing how they change over an extended period of time.
 As a result, each character can have his or her own fully-realized trajectory, which interweaves and builds on the trajectory of other characters in complex and interesting ways.
-Jesus: His Life and even more The Chosen (which will unfold over several scenes) are taking advantage of their spacious medium to explore the cast that surrounds Jesus in a way that Bible movie adaptations never could.
+Jesus: His Life and even more The Chosen (which will unfold over several seasons) are taking advantage of their spacious medium to explore the characters that surrounded Jesus in a way that film adaptations of the Bible never could.

 Distribution Method [The Chosen]

-The Chosen is the first Bible TV adaptation of the binge-watching era.
-Whereas previous shows have worked on the assumption that they would be watched according to a weekly television schedule, even the advertising surrounding The Chosen suggests to viewers that they binge watch through the episodes.
-The episodes of the show are designed to flow easily from one to another, so as to encourage viewers to move through them – an effect that, combined with VidAngel offering the first episode for free, is meant to encourage new subscriptions and investments.
+The Chosen is the first Bible adaptation of the binge-watching era.
+Whereas previous shows have worked on the assumption that they would be watched according to a weekly television schedule, The Chosen has no set schedule.
+In fact, it even uses the phrase Binge Jesus in its marketing.
+The episodes of the show are designed to flow easily from one to another.
+This encourages viewers to move through an entire season in a few sittings.

 The Market [The Chosen]

-The Chosen is also remarkable in that it raised more crowdfunding than any other media project in history, over $10 million dollars from 16,000 investors, a feat that was made possible through the recent JOBS Act legislation and VidAngel, a Netflix-esque content platform.
+The Chosen has also been remarkably successful in raising funds.
+It set an all-time record for television crowdfunding, with over $10 million dollars from 16,000 investors, a feat that was made possible through the recent JOBS Act legislation and Angel Studios, a Netflix-esque content platform.
 The project began with a short pilot based on the nativity story, which served as a proof of concept and captured the interest of Christians looking for a historically and biblically accurate depiction of Jesus’ life.

 Expectations of Supporters

-Because of its funding method, The Chosen was freed up from having to operate according to the expectations of Hollywood studios, an influence that has often pushed similar Bible TV adaptations to be either subversive of the biblical text or at least more inclusive and politically correct.
-Of course, this does not mean that supporters haven’t influenced The Chosen, just that those supporters had a very different set of expectations.
-In particular, it’s clear from the advertising and the show introduction that The Chosen is Bible Art intended to undergird and support the gospel accounts rather than undermining them.
+Because of its funding method, The Chosen doesn't have to operate according to the expectations of Hollywood or major broadcast studios.
+The influence of the studio system has led many previous Bible TV adaptations to subvert or undermine the original biblical source material.
+Of course, The Chosen has also been influenced by its support system.
+But the supporters of The Chosen have a very different set of expectations.
+In particular, it’s clear from how the show is marketed and introduced that The Chosen intends to support and undergird the gospel accounts rather than subverting or undermining them.

-The casting for both The Chosen and Jesus: His Life reflects a growing cultural dissatisfaction with anglicizing Jesus and first century Palestine, as, again, the advertising for both shows has highlighted.
-Because it is funded by a network and not by private backers, Jesus: His Life takes this impulse for diversity a step further, including in the cast of commentators a diverse grouping of scholars and teachers that range from broadly evangelical to prosperity gospel to mainline.
+The casting for both The Chosen and Jesus: His Life reflects a growing cultural dissatisfaction with anglicizing Jesus and first century Palestine.
+This is, again, seen in how both shows are marketed.
+Because it is funded by a network and not by private backers, Jesus: His Life takes this impulse for diversity a step further by including in the cast of commentators a theologically diverse grouping of scholars and teachers.
 The result of this is not a single interpretation of Jesus but several, some of which have been criticized by Christian leaders as undermining the biblical text.

 Photo from: https://www.press.thechosen.tv/